-To link to this resource use: https://libraries.indiana.edu/resources/oxford-bib-african
+To link to this database use: https://libraries.indiana.edu/databases/oxford-bib-african

 An extensive bibliography compiled by scholars and experts in African Studies and related fields.